YusefSaid/YusefSaid/README.md

 ## 🎯 Outside of Code

-- 🧗 I enjoy climbing and staying physically active
+- 🎮 I enjoy playing games, exploring new places, and helping others
+- 🏃 I stay active through outdoor training and value a healthy lifestyle
-- 🎨 I’m passionate about digital art and visual design
+- 🎨 I have a deep appreciation for all forms of art — from digital and visual arts to architecture and sports
-- 📚 Currently diving deeper into infrastructure-as-code and backend systems
+- 📚 I'm continuously expanding my skills in databases, AI, IT operations, and cross-platform systems (Linux, Windows, VMs)
+- ⚙️ I'm particularly interested in automation and infrastructure, with growing focus on system security and reliability

 ---